As we prepare to celebrate Yom Kippur during this year’s High Holidays, we’ve decided to explore Cannabis and Judaism.

 It is said to be a “fragrant cane,” designated as kaneh-bosum (bosem, bosm).
 As well, it was written as part of the holy anointing oil – as evident from Exodus 30:22 -33.
 When prophet-shaman Moses goes to speak to the Lord, he goes into an enclosure called “the tent of the meeting” where he covers himself in (hemp) oil and places some of it in the incense altar.
 He then burns it and speaks to the Lord through a pillar of smoke over the incense altar.

 EARTH, AND EVERY TREE THAT

 HAS FRUIT IN IT.”

-While [consumable] cannabis with psychoactive effects isn’t for everybody, topical cannabis with no psychoactive effects is really for anybody with sore muscles, aches, pains and even certain skin conditions.
+While smoking cannabis with psychoactive effects isn’t for everybody, strains and compounds with no psychoactive effects, in a variety of consumable forms, including topicals, is really for anybody with sore muscles, aches, pains and even certain skin conditions.

-“You don’t have to get high to be a cannabis user,” echoes Elie Green, in an article in The Jewish News of Northern California, and the son of retired Orthodox Rabbi Simcha Green and his wife, Margie, who has taken on the role of company spokespersons.
+“You don’t have to get high to be a cannabis user,” echoes Elie Green, in an article in The Jewish News of Northern California, and the son of retired Orthodox Rabbi Simcha Green and the late, Margie Green, who had taken on the role of company spokespersons.

 Cannabis in Jewish Law

 “In Jewish law, as I understand it, it’s a very simple question: Does the medicine have healing effects?And what are the risks of using the medicine?” he says.